-Loop control statements change execution from its normal loop sequence.
+Loop control statements change execution from their normal loop sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.
-Python supports break, continue and pass control statements, using them we can leave loop, go back to beginning of the loop or skip certain code.
+Python supports break, continue and pass control statements, using them we can leave the loop, go back to the beginning of the loop, or skip certain code.

 for letter in "Python": if letter == 'o': break print ('Current Letter :', letter)

-In a print Shell this will print only "Pyth" word, with each letter in new lines.
+In a print Shell, this will print only the "Pyth" word, with each letter in new lines.

 for letter in "Python": if letter == 'o': continue print ("Current Letter :", letter)

-In a print Shell this will print only "Pythn" word, with each letter in a new line and will skip "o" letter in whole word.
+In a print Shell, this will print only "Pythn" word, with each letter in a new line, and will skip the "o" letter in the whole word.